Home » Skin Care » Facial Skin Care » Facial Skin Treatment

 • Additional problems associated with Photofacial treatment

-Millions of patients visit their dermatologist office complaining of problems that run the gamut: fine lines and wrinkles, persistent red complexion, sun spots, acne scars, large pores, blemishes and post-pregnancy pregnancy masks.
+Millions of patients visit their dermatologist office complaining of skin problems that run the gamut: fine lines and wrinkles, persistent red complexion, sun spots, acne scars, large pores, blemishes and post-pregnancy pregnancy masks.
 There are various treatments that involve a lot of inconvenience and potential problems: microdermabrasion, chemical peels and laser resurfacing have been used to improve skin conditions.
 Intense pulsed light is a newer, non-abrasive technique to treat some of these conditions.
 Also called photo rejuvenation.
 IPL Photofacial is a gentle treatment.
 The difference between IPL and Photofacial: Photofacial treatment is a more established method of IPL.
 The difference is in the equipment.
 Photofacial equipment is more powerful and seems to have a higher rate of success.
 The question is always: What are the Photofacial treatment pros & cons?

 Photofacial Treatment